 This section outlines selected panels, workshops and trainings, media interviews and citations, and other speaking engagements.

-Causerie publique avec Albert Woodfox et Robert King des Angola 3, Animatrice, March 17, 2017
+Causerie publique avec Albert Woodfox et Robert King des Angola 3, Host and Facilitator, March 17, 2017

 The Violence of Detention: Borders, Security, and the Search For Refugee Simon Fraser University – Vancouver, BC.
 March 31, 2017.

 Canada’s Drug Future’s Forum, Pierre Elliot Trudeau Foundation – Ottawa, ON.
 April 3 – 5, 2017